Learning to Be Cautious: -of- CFR for Continuing MDPs

+\end{theorem} Taking into account Monte Carlo reward function sampling, $k$-of-$N$ CFR thus inherits the following regret bound: \begin{theorem} With probability $1 - p$, $p > 0$, the full regret of $k$-of-$N$ CFR with respect to any stationary policy, $\policy$, is upper bounded by

-\cref{thm:cfrContinuing} leads to the following optimality approximation bound for $k$-of-$N$ CFR policies: \begin{theorem} With probability $1 - p$, $p > 0$, the best policy in the sequence of $\tuple{\policy^t}_{t = 1}^T$ policies generated by $k$-of-$N$ CFR is an $\gap^T$-approximation to a $\kOfNMeasure$-robust policy where
+\end{theorem} Finally, our theoretical inquiry culminates in the following optimality approximation bound for $k$-of-$N$ CFR policies: \begin{theorem} With probability $1 - p$, $p > 0$, the best policy in the sequence of policies generated by $k$-of-$N$ CFR, $\tuple{\policy^t}_{t = 1}^T$, is an $\gap^T$-approximation to a $\kOfNMeasure$-robust policy where